 Fancy a longish excursion, if it is a bright sunny day?
 (Do this trip on another day if it is cloudy or misty as you won't get the views when mountains are in cloud).

 Weather permitting, head north past the Castle towards the Tafan y Garreg pub, turn left up the single track lane opposite the pub, towards Trecastle.
 Stop on the mountain road soon after the first cattle grid, either near the small bridge, or further along up the hill track on the left where there are a couple of parking spaces on the rough ground.
-Head off over the open mountainside to the left to find the not very well marked tracks leading up a gentle steepening hill where eventually, after some slushy bits and disappearing paths that leave you wondering if you are on the right course, you will suddenly level off and find you're looking over the hitherto quite hidden Lake of Arthurian Legend.
+Head off over the open mountainside to the left to find the not very well marked tracks leading up a gently steepening hill where eventually, after some slushy bits and disappearing paths that leave you wondering if you are on the right course, you will suddenly level off and find you're looking over the hitherto quite hidden Lake of Arthurian Legend.
 This has a manageable path all around it and you can choose the clockwise option or go anti-clockwise.
 I prefer anti-clockwise.

 Walk around the lake and if you fancy a climb, take the hill track at the far end of the lake from where you joined it, following the high stepped stones almost vertically above the lake for some really stunning views.
 A bit of a climb, some boggy ground in places, good walking boots essential, a remote mountainous area.
 Allow 3-4 hours if doing the top walk, or a couple of hours if just circumnavigating the lake itself.